Rockhampton Zoo

 Rockhampton Zoo is a zoo in the Australian city of Rockhampton, Queensland.

 Summary

 The zoo is located within the grounds of the Rockhampton Botanic Gardens in the suburb of The Range.
-Animals on display at the zoo include chimpanzees, northern white-cheeked gibbon, small-clawed otters, koalas, wombats, crocodiles, dingoes and a variety of birdlife including cassowaries and emus.
+Animals on display at the zoo include chimpanzees, small-clawed otters, meerkats, koalas, wombats, red kangaroo, eastern grey kangaroos, dingoes, crocodiles, goannas, frilled-neck lizards, blotched blue-tongued lizards, boa constrictor, turtles, frogs and a variety of birdlife including wedge-tailed eagles, emus, southern cassowaries and macaws.

 Zookeepers deliver talks and feed the animals at scheduled times during the day.